 Monash Institute for Health and Clinical Education

 Educating current and future health professionals involves extensive assessment of students or trainees.
-This three-day course is designed to develop or extend participants' knowledge about assessment, and provides tailored frameworks to refine the implementation of assessment in their own professional contexts.
+This online course is designed to develop or extend participants' knowledge about assessment, and provides tailored frameworks to refine the implementation of assessment in their own professional contexts.

 The digital landscape provides exciting opportunities for educators.
 This course introduces theoretical and practical aspects of learning and teaching using freely available digital technologies.
 Participants will learn human cognitive processing capacity applied to multimedia, and contemporary frameworks to develop effective educational programs incorporating digital technologies.